 Patterns of Meaning

-In late June 2021, Chip Barletto and Cory Bonnet acquired an unprecedented collection of foundry patterns dating from the late 1890’s to early 1900’s and blue prints- thousands of each.
-In that time we have moved ten 26 foot box trucks worth with another four or so to go.
+In late June 2021, Pittsburgh artist, preservationist Cory Bonnet and scrap dealer Chip Barletto acquired an unprecedented collection of foundry patterns dating from the late 1890’s to early 1900’s and blue prints- thousands of each.
+Ten 26 foot box trucks have been moved so far, with another four or so to go.
 It is a massive undertaking.

 FOR NEWSLETTER UPDATES CONTACT: Cory Bonnet at email@example.com